kogakure/website-hugo-stefanimhoff.de/app/content/articles/2007/i-wrote-a-book-in-gitbook.md

 ---
-title: I wrote a book in Gitbook
+title: I wrote a book in GitBook
 slug: "i-wrote-a-book-in-gitbook"
 date: 2017-06-27T16:16:34+02:00
-description: "I just finished writing my first book in Gitbook.
+description: "I just finished writing my first book in GitBook.
 I worked on it the last six month and it’s available to read online, as PDF, ePub and Mobi."
 author: "Stefan Imhoff"
 language: "en"
 draft: false